This article has links to products and services we love, which we may make commission from.

 Also in Hudson River Park, head to Pier 54 to see where the survivors of the tragic Titanic disaster disembarked from The Carpathia — the ship that came to their rescue.

-Ironically, Pier 54 is connected to another tragedy that occurred three years later: the passenger ship Lusitania left from here before being torpedoed by a German U-boat in 1915.
+Ironically, Pier 54 is connected to another tragedy that occurred three years later: the passenger ship Lusitania departed from here before being torpedoed by a German U-boat in 1915.

 On a lighter note, Pier 51 in Hudson River Park boasts an incredible playground for kids that families won’t want to skip!